Prince200510/blockchain_bootcamp/README.md

 # Simple Escrow Move Smart Contract

+## Description
-This project contains a simple escrow smart contract written in Move for the Aptos blockchain.
+This project implements a simple escrow smart contract using the Move language for the Aptos blockchain.
+The contract allows a sender to lock funds for a receiver and later release those funds securely, ensuring trustless transactions between parties.

-## Features

-- Lock funds in escrow between a sender and a receiver
-- Release funds to the receiver by the sender

-## Contract Overview
+## Vision

-- `create_escrow(sender, receiver, amount)`: Sender locks funds for the receiver.
-- `release_escrow(sender)`: Sender releases funds to the receiver.
+To provide a secure, transparent, and easy-to-use escrow mechanism for peer-to-peer transactions on the Aptos blockchain, reducing the risk of fraud and building trust in decentralized exchanges.

-## Reference
+## Future Scope

-This contract is inspired by the Aptos beginner idea: **Simple Escrow**.
+- Add dispute resolution mechanisms for more complex escrow scenarios
+- Support for multiple token types and custom assets
+- Integration with decentralized identity and reputation systems
+- User-friendly front-end for non-technical users

-## Usage
+## Contract Address

-1. Deploy the contract to Aptos.
-2. Call `create_escrow` to lock funds.
-3. Call `release_escrow` to release funds to the receiver.

----

-For more details, see the `sources/` directory.
+`<To be deployed: Add contract address here>`

 ---
 **Author:** prince maurya